 As many people know, tobacco products cause a very distinct oral odor.
 Those who smoke or chew tobacco are also much more likely to have gum disease, another cause of bad breath.
 While it may not be easy, the simplest cure for this cause of bad breath is to kick the habit.

-Another cause of bad breath after brushing could be a poor fitting dental appliance which can foster bacterial growth.
+Another cause of bad breath after brushing could be a poor-fitting dental appliance which can foster bacterial growth.
 For example, dentures that don’t fit properly or aren’t cleaned regularly can harbor food particles and bacteria that cause odor.
 Talk to your dentist about how to clean your dental appliance and adjustments to the fit that may need to be made.

-Saliva is necessary to oral health because it helps to cleanse your mouth by neutralizing acids and washing away odor-causing particles.
+Saliva is necessary for oral health because it helps to cleanse your mouth by neutralizing acids and washing away odor-causing particles.
 If saliva isn’t present, it can cause bad breath.
 You may have experienced “morning breath” because dry mouth naturally occurs when you are sleeping.
 However, dry mouth that occurs more frequently may be a sign of an underlying issue.
 Some diseases can cause dry mouth as well as salivary gland problems, and certain medications.

 Tonsil stones are formed when debris like food and dead cells collects in your tonsils and hardens or “calcifies” into small white formations.
 Sometimes they are visible and other times they aren’t, but they rarely lead to serious complications.
 The most common symptom of tonsil stones, though, is bad breath.
 The trapped debris can grow bacteria and cause a foul odor.
 The most common treatment for tonsil stones is to remove them which can often be done at home with a q-tip or, for large tonsil stones, by a dentist or ENT specialist.